 This deck is an excellent variant of the popular Vera artwork Sibilla.
 The cards are slightly larger than standard playing card size.
 Sibilla cards can be read reversed, and the back is fully reversible.
-These cards include the lottery numbers (so you can use the deck as a random number generator), and fortunately omit the sometimes added, but often incorrect, brief card meanings.
+These cards include the lottery numbers (so the deck can be used as a random number generator), and fortunately omit the sometimes added, but often incorrect, card meanings.

 A Sibilla deck has the same suites and rankings as a standard French Poker gaming playing card deck, but this particular deck is using Italian name abbreviations for the suites (Picche = spades, Fiori = clubs, Quadri = diamonds, Cuori = hearts).
 Note that cards numbered 11, 12, and 13 equate to the Jack, Queen, and King respectively.
 Card labels are also in Italian, but relatively easy to decipher.
 The combination of Italian labels with innocuous classical imagery gives this deck an early 1800's "old world" Mediterranean feel.

 Messages From Your Animal Spirit Guides Oracle Cards

 If you ever take a deck to a pizza party, you just know it will get covered by sticky fingerprints.
 People will fold, spindle, put in their mouth, and spill drinks all over, your cards.
 Yet a party is a great place to introduce yourself as a cartomancer, and to recruit potential clients for later in depth readings.